This tutorial has two parts: Part 1 | Part 2

 - Event handlers that take arguments.

-Make sure your computer and your phone are set up to use App Inventor.
-Start a new project in the Designer window, and name it "PaintPot".
-Open the Blocks Editor, click Connect to Phone, and make sure the phone has started the App Inventor app.
+Make sure your computer and your mobile device are set up to use App Inventor.
+Open App Inventor in a browser window, start a new project, and name it "PaintPot".

-To get started, go to the Properties panel on the right of the Designer and change the screen Title to "PaintPot".
-You should see this change on phone, with the new title showing in the title bar.
+To get started, go to the Properties panel on the right of the Designer window and change the screen Title to "PaintPot".
+If you connect to the Companion on a mobile device, you should see this change on the device, with the new title showing in the title bar.

 There are three names in App Inventor, and it's easy to confuse them: